-MAXDCB=absexp (maximum value is 32767)
+MAXDCB=absexp (maximum value is 32767) specifies the maximum number of DCBs that you require in the queue for a GET request.

 Note: The number of bytes required for PDAB is equal to 24+8n, where n is the value of the keyword, MAXDCB.